anic17/Newtrodit-LCL/README.md

 Official Newtrodit-LCL repo, all code is under the GNU GPL3.0 licence see [LICENCE](https://github.com/anic17/Newtrodit-LCL/blob/main/LICENSE) *or* [GPL3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) for more info!

 # About
-Newtrodit is a Windows and Linux supported text editor that was developed with the c language.
+Newtrodit is a Windows and Linux supported text editor that was developed using the C programming language.

 ## Motives
 &emsp;I once tried to make a clone of the old MS-DOS [EDIT.COM](https://en.wikipedia.org/wiki/MS-DOS_Editor) in batch.
 Though during the making of it I realized something.
 It would be **really** complicated to use batch, and performance issues were starting to appear.